 He is such a lovely friend and client.

 In the past years, I have thrown more energy, time and money into my business, adding more services and taking services away, experimented with new designs, marketing efforts, and tried social media but nothing works better than building relationships.
 Even when I came to the point when I needed to hire and outsource some work I have to build relationships with my team.
 Building and tending to relationships will help you stay dedicated but with focused values, and I believe that will grow your business.

-As a working mom of toddlers, I realize that it's important to be able to spend time with family too…so now I hire qualified professionals to take some of the load off of myself and my family.
+As a full time working stay at home mom with two toddlers, I realize that it's important to be able to spend time with family too…so now I hire qualified professionals to take some of the load off of myself and my family.
 I know that is either I pay for a sitter or pay a professional.
-As a result, my business is growing, my relationships with my family and my clients is growing.
+As a result, my business is growing, my relationships with my family and my clients are growing.
 Taking things seriously and committing personally and financially to your creative activity is crucial if you want to make a living out of it and don't be afraid to make new friends along the way.

 You’ve all heard the old saying, “It takes money to make money.”
 Another way to put it is recognizing that if you do not invest everything you’ve got in your business, there’s no reason somebody else will.
 I’ve also learned that the bigger my investment is, the bigger the return.
 Investing money, and not only time or energy is a powerful way to force yourself in taking your business seriously.

 Investing monetarily isn't the only way to invest in your business either.

 Start by taking a new class or learning a new skill.
 Try something different.